 The C-section SSI surveillance protocol includes detail on the data capture method used and analysis of the data (C-Section SSI surveillance protocol).

 The following flow is recommended to define a C-section SSI in the community for surveillance purposes.
 The following patient information and wound care leaflet is recommended to mothers on leaving hospital

 HARP has developed an SSI training package specific to C-section surgery that includes a training booklet and a presentation for local training, complete with trainer notes.

 Details on the e-learning module available for training can be obtained by contacting HARP (email@example.com)

 Further information on risk factors associated with developing an infection after a C-section and evidence based interventions to reduce infections can also be downloaded

-Feedback of data collected via reports are quarterly to hospitals themselves and published data on an annual basis at a Wales and hospital level (link to the Wales reports here).
+Feedback of data collected via reports are quarterly to hospitals themselves and published data on an annual basis at a Wales and hospital level.
 Hospitals are able to view progress on their infection numbers / rates and compliance with the scheme on an NHS dashboard